avadavat/truth-fiddle/README.md

 `truth-fiddle` is a truth table generator.
 Enter any boolean expression and the application will show all permutations of the possible input values for each variable and the result for each of those possibilities.

-The parser for `truth-fiddle` makes use of the [Ohm package](https://github.com/harc/ohm), with the following grammar, implemented in `src/model/grammar/grammarRules.ts`:
+The parser for `truth-fiddle` makes use of the [Ohm package](https://github.com/harc/ohm) with the following grammar implemented in `src/model/grammar/grammarRules.ts`:
 ```
 Exp ::= NotExp | AndExp | OrExp | XorExp | ParenExp | ident
 NotExp ::= "not" Exp